Shendidy/CV/README.md

 ## Education

-### Makers Academy Fellowship (January 2019 to March 2019)
+### Makers Academy (January 2019 to March 2019)

 As London’s leading software development boot camp, Makers Academy students learn how to code in 16 intensive weeks and are set up with all the skills needed to become a developer.
-The bootcamp focuses on:
+The boot camp focuses on:

 - Agile methodologies
-- Object-oriented design
+- Object Oriented Design
 - Test driven development and behaviour driven development
 - Pair programming
 - XP values